It’s my pleasure to announce that we’ve just rolled out LinkedIn manual tasks.

 Send powerful emails & boost replies

-How to create a campaign with Manual Tasks?
+How to create a campaign with tasks in Woodpecker?

-As I already mentioned, now you can also add tasks.
+As I already mentioned, now apart from manual tasks you can also add LinkedIn tasks to make your outbound outreach easier across channels.
 So what could creating such a campaign look like?

 #1 choose Step 1 – the opening email